Fox New Year's Eve specials: Early specials

 The 1996–97 special, Sinbad's Dynamite New Year's Eve, was hosted by Sinbad from The Mirage, and featured performances by the Cirque du Soleil, the Doobie Brothers, Hootie and the Blowfish, Salt-N-Pepa, and Siegfried & Roy.
-The special culminated with live coverage of the implosion of the former Hacienda hotel and resort (which began approaching midnight Eastern Time, 9 p.m. local time), with boxing ring announcer Michael Buffer making a special guest appearance to deliver a variation of his famous catchphrase—"Let's get ready to crumble!"—for the occasion.
+The special culminated with live coverage of the implosion of the former Hacienda hotel and resort (which began approaching midnight ET, 9 p.m. local time), with ring announcer Michael Buffer making a special guest appearance to deliver a variation of his famous catchphrase—"Let's get ready to crumble!"—for the occasion.

-The 1997–98 special, When New Year's Eve Attacks!, was hosted from the Rio by In Living Colors David Alan Grier, and featured performances by Chumbawamba, Sugar Ray, and Third Eye Blind, as well as a car dropping stunt.
+The 1997–98 special, When New Year's Eve Attacks!, was hosted from the Rio by David Alan Grier (In Living Color), and featured performances by Chumbawamba, Sugar Ray, and Third Eye Blind, as well as a car dropping stunt.

 For 1998–99, Fox broadcast Billboard New Year's Eve Live, which featured coverage from Times Square, highlights from the 1998 Billboard Music Awards, and performances by Hanson and LeAnn Rimes.

-For 1999–2000, Fox broadcast Fox 2000, which featured special coverage from Times Square hosted by Brit Hume and Paula Zahn of Fox News, and performances by The Neville Brothers and the Red Hot Chili Peppers.
+For 1999–2000, Fox broadcast the Fox News Channel-produced Fox 2000, which featured special coverage from Times Square hosted by Brit Hume and Paula Zahn.
+The special featured performances by The Neville Brothers (from Harrah's New Orleans) and the Red Hot Chili Peppers (from Los Angeles).

-The Billboard-branded special returned for 2000–01 as Billboard's Rock 'n' Roll New Year's Eve, which was hosted by Kathy Griffin, and featured segments from the MGM Grand Las Vegas (some of which filmed during that year's Billboard Music Awards) with performances by the Dixie Chicks, Lil Bow Wow, Ricky Martin, and Jessica Simpson, as well as appearances by the casts of Mad TV and That '70s Show, Barry Williams, and John Stamos.
+The Billboard-branded special returned for 2000–01 as Billboard's Rock 'n' Roll New Year's Eve, which was hosted by Kathy Griffin, and featured segments from the MGM Grand Las Vegas (recorded during the taping of the Billboard Music Awards) with performances by the Dixie Chicks, Lil Bow Wow, Ricky Martin, and Jessica Simpson, as well as appearances by the casts of Mad TV and That '70s Show, Barry Williams, and John Stamos.
 Craig Anton anchored live coverage from Times Square.
 The Rock 'n' Roll New Year's Eve format returned for 2001–02, with performances by Alicia Keys, Britney Spears, Destiny's Child, Incubus, Janet Jackson, No Doubt, NSYNC, Puff Daddy, Shaggy, and Tim McGraw among others.